 Lt.
 Governor’s Be Prepared Awards Recognize Volunteers and Communities

-Lincoln, Neb. — On Monday, Sept.
-17, 2018, Lt.
-Gov. Mike Foley presented this year’s Be Prepared awards, recognizing volunteers and community organizations for excellence in emergency preparedness and disaster response.
-He was joined by Nebraska Emergency Management Agency Assistant Director Bryan Tuma and Preparedness Section Manager Nikki Weber and Nebraska Citizen Corps Coordinator Ryan Lowry to present six emergency preparedness awards.
+Lincoln, Neb. — On Sept.
+18, Lt.
+Gov. Mike Foley presented this year’s Be Prepared Awards, recognizing volunteers and community organizations for excellence in emergency preparedness and disaster response.
+He was joined by Nebraska Emergency Management Agency Assistant Director Bryan Tuma and Preparedness Section Manager Sean Runge and Nebraska Citizen Corps Coordinator Quinn Lewandowski to present nine emergency preparedness awards.

-“Even though September is recognized as National Preparedness Month, the Nebraskans being honored here today understand the necessity of being prepared year-round,” Lt.
+“Even though September is recognized as national Preparedness Month, the Nebraskans being honored here today understand the necessity of being prepared year-round,” Lt.
 Gov. Foley said.
-“Their commitment to preparedness helps ensure our communities are able to recover from disasters or emergencies.
-It’s encouraging to see how Nebraskans from across the state work to ensure their communities are well-prepared for all kinds of disasters,” said Lowry.
-“Their efforts to promote whole-community preparedness make our state stronger and more resilient."
+“Their commitment to preparedness helps ensure our communities are able to recover from disasters or emergencies.”

-Tri-County Fire Corps received the Citizen Corps Partner Program of the Year which honors an agency or organization demonstrating a significant commitment to create strong partnerships with other preparedness organizations.
-From left, Jesse Eret, Charlie Oborny and Jeff Strawn.
+Sarpy County Emergency Management received the Citizen Corps Partner Program of the Year which honors an agency or organization demonstrating a significant commitment to create strong partnerships with other preparedness organizations.

-Annabelle Keene of Bellevue was recognized with the Citizen Corps Volunteer of the Year Award, recognizing her outstanding commitment to multiple disaster preparedness and response programs and her dedication to volunteering her time to ensure her community is better prepared in the event of a disaster or emergency.
+Douglas King, Sr. of Bellevue was recognized with the Citizen Corps Volunteer of the Year Award, recognizing his outstanding commitment to disaster preparedness and response programs, and his dedication to volunteering his time to ensure his community is better prepared in the event of a disaster or emergency.